orsonteodoro/oiledmachine-overlay/SECURITY.md

 The initial start time is not always constant in reality due to backlogs, package triage fairness, or understaffing.

+### Small packages cases

+Remediation start time happens when there is a version bump and the period is relative to that release date.

+### Unsupported cases

 Total remediation time for organizations and businesses should be 4 hours or less before elevated customer worry time or aligned with the system maintenance